ufazal/blabUFAZAL/wp-content/plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.1.3 =
+* Removed unnecessary codes from count shortcode.
+* Done the bug fixings for the popup share issue for facebook and linkedin.

+= 4.1.2 =
+* Changed the priority of the_content filter to make the plugin compactible with "Advanced Ads" plugin.
+* Updated the 'apss_count' shortcode to support multiple networks.
+Please see "how to use" tab for more information.

+= 4.1.1 =
+* Added options to disable the cache for the url share counts.
+* Added an option to enable the social share in popup window.

+= 4.1.0 =
+* Done the addition of additional parameter custom_share_link in the shortcode for apss_share.
+* Added the note section for the available parameters in email settings.

+= 4.0.9 =
+* Done the bug fixing for the backend options.

+= 4.0.8 =
+* Done the bug fixing for the issue related to the_content filter hook for Yoast SEO plugin.

+= 4.0.7 =
+* Removal of unnecessary codes for the twitter share counts using third party API.
+* Addition of language file for fr_CA

+= 4.0.6 =
+* Addition of note section for the new twitter share count options.

+= 4.0.5 =
+* Fixed small bug for the twitter counter api selection issue.
+* Fixed undefined index issue for the twitter counter.

+= 4.0.4 =
+* Addition of options to enable OpenShareCount and NewShareCounts for fetching the twitter share counts.

+= 4.0.3 =
+* Removal of unncessary commented codes from twitter share.

+= 4.0.2 =
+* Addition of the new shortcodes to replace apss-share to apss_share and apss-count to apss_count.
+Both shortcodes can be used but in the future updates will remove the shortcodes with hyphen as it is not recommened.

 = 4.0.1 =
 * Removal of the twitter share count as twitter depreceate the url share count.